sarven/unit-testing-tips/README.md

-# [Work in progress] Unit testing tips by examples in PHP
+# Unit testing tips by examples in PHP

 ## Introduction